Application Creation Guidelines

-- PNG – used when smaller sized files are needed with no loss in quality.
-PNG-24 format is the preferred format to get the best results for images with text, large blocks of colour or simple shapes.
+- PNG – Use when smaller sized files are needed with no loss in quality.
+PNG-24 format is the preferred format to get the best results for images with text, large blocks of color, or simple shapes.
 PNG-24 also offers the best results when using images that contain transparency.

-- Non-progressive JPEG – Used for photographs and other high colour images.
-JPEG is not suitable for images with text, large blocks of colour or simple shapes as crisp lines may appear blurry.
+- Non-progressive JPEG – Use for photographs and other high color images.
+JPEG is not suitable for images with text, large blocks of color, or simple shapes, as crisp lines may appear blurry.

 - PNG rendering may be slow on the DMP4310G and 4400G, therefore JPEG is recommended as the preferred format for these devices.

-- JPEG images should utilise the RGB profile.
+- JPEG images should utilize the RGB profile.

 Audio and Video Formats